How Getting an MPA Can Help You Build a Career in Government Policy

 The Cornell Difference: Getting an MPA with a Government, Politics and Policy Concentration

-The Cornell Institute of Public Affairs (CIPA) offers a two-year MPA program that prepares individuals for management and leadership careers in public service through a rich combination of interdisciplinary coursework and hands-on experience.
+The Cornell Jeb E. Brooks School of Public Policy offers a two-year MPA program that prepares individuals for management and leadership careers in public service through a rich combination of interdisciplinary coursework and hands-on experience.
 The program offers students a variety of ways to gain professional working experience in the field of public administration.
 This experience provides students an accurate perception of the kind of work they’ll be involved in post-graduation and gives them the opportunity to start making an impact while still earning their degree.

-In addition to a diverse curriculum and hands-on opportunities, Cornell’s MPA program also gives students the valuable option of choosing one of eight areas of concentration.
+In addition to a diverse curriculum and hands-on opportunities, the Cornell Brooks MPA program also gives students the valuable option of choosing one of eight areas of concentration.
 Within each of these concentrations, you have the flexibility to formulate a personalized study plan.

 By getting an MPA at Cornell University and choosing to concentrate in Government, Politics, and Policy Studies, students develop an advanced understanding of how politics and political management intersect with policy processes, program development, and resource management in the public sector.
 This concentration, in particular, focuses on the politics of domestic and international policymaking and administrative processes.